scotthgn/RELAGN/README.md

 This model is based off the physically motivated broad-band SED model AGNSED (Kubota &amp; Done 2018), however with the addition of a fully relativistic treatment.
 The emissivity of the accretion flow is calculated following the relativistic treatment of Novikov &amp; Thorne (1973) (This is also done in AGNSED), while the ray tracing from the point of emission to the observer is performed using the relativistic convolution code KYCONV (Dociak, Karas &amp; Yaqoob 2004.)
-For a detailed description of the model please see Hagen & Done (in prep.)
+For a detailed description of the model please see Hagen & Done (2023b, submitted)

 There are currently two version of the code: one in Python and another in Fortran.
 The Fortran version is written to be used with the spectral fitting software XSPEC.
 If you intend to use the model to analyse X-ray spectral data, then this will probably be the prefered version to use.
 The Python version,